Updated: Jul 31, 2021

 The influence of suspension kinematics on tyre performance, as well as the importance of controlling camber, toe and the influence of caster and other key characteristics into vehicle dynamics.
 Compliance is explored with relation to its affect on vehicle performance and how it can be used to our advantage.

 Springs and dampers are key in defining and optimising both the variation in contact pressure and how the vehicle’s mass loads the tyre in transient conditions.
-This article will also reveal what an optimum setup may look like for different racecars and conditions.
+This article explores the influence of the spring & damper system on the unsprung and sprungs masses and gives insight into what to search for in an optimum setup for a particular scenario.

 The relationship between mass, Centre of Gravity (CoG) and weight transfer will be explored, as well as concepts such as the roll centre, roll couple, polar moments and their influence on racecar vehicle dynamics.
 Also to be considered are the modes of chassis displacement generated by force and moment inputs: roll, pitch, heave and warp.